georeeve/group13-frontend/README.md

 1.  fix pagination - url
 2.  promt for basket - sign in/register
-    GEORGE 3. add button - save to basket
-    WIKI 4. basket return to home
+3.  basket return to home

 - Continue shopping
 - Checkout
-  ANA 5. css for all other files

 3.  modal when signing out
 4.  select delivery slot

+##DONE

+3. add button - save to basket
-    TYLER 8. html skeleton for admin/user page
+4. html skeleton for admin/user page
+5. css for log in/register

 extras:
 _. images for item